jolicode/castor/README.md

 ln -s $PWD/bin/castor $HOME/.local/bin/castor
 ```

-### With docker
+### With Docker

-If PHP is installed on your system, you can use the `castor` PHAR directly.
+If you don't have PHP >= 8.1 installed on your host, you can use Docker to run castor.
-**This is the recommended way** because some features require to be executed on the host to work correctly,
-like notification.
-However, if you don't have PHP installed, you can use docker.
+However, some features like notifications will not work.

-We ship a `Dockerfile` that you can use to build a docker image with castor:
+We ship a `Dockerfile` that you can use to build a Docker image with castor:

 ```
 docker build -t castor .